SHPEUCF/old-Website/README.md

 ### Debugging/ Getting rid of errors
 * If git is not a recognized command then download git-cli. https://git-scm.com/downloads
+* If 'npm start' causes an error 'react-scripts is not recognized', use 'npm install react-scripts'
+* Then run 'npm start' again

 ## Learn More
 * (https://facebook.github.io/create-react-app/docs/getting-started)